ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 recommend using a hardware wallet such as a [Ledger HW Wallet](https://www.ledger.com/) to store and access that private key.

-Of course, Subnet-CLI supports the usage of a Ledger HW wallet.
-Take advantage of that because losing control of the managing would be catastrophic.
 General instruction on how to use a Ledger device with Avalanche can be found [here](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche).